drclcomputers/GOWEATHER/README.md

 <br>
 Use "-i" to switch to the Imperial System <br>
 Use "-f" to get the forecast for the next 5 days:<br>
-Use "-c "city name" to directly access info about the city
+Use "-c "city name"" to directly access info about the city